-Note: paragraph 1.5 of FRS 102 states that entities with publicly traded debt or equity instruments, which will include Investment Companies, shall apply IFRS 8 (Operating Segments (as adopted in the EU)).
+Note: paragraph 1.5 of FRS 102 states that entities with publicly traded debt or equity instruments, which will include Investment Companies, shall apply IFRS 8 (Operating Segments (as adopted in the relevant jurisdiction)).

 The provisions contained within IFRS 8 include the reporting of general information regarding each reportable segment and information about profit or loss, assets and liabilities.
 In addition, IFRS 8 requires the reporting of information about products and services and geographical areas unless the necessary information is not available and the cost to develop it would be excessive.